 [Note: While no trademark applications have been filed for Off-White's use of quotations … yet, that does not necessarily matter.
 In the U.S. - where trademark rights are awarded on a first-to-use the trademark, not first-to-file a trademark application basis - trademark registrations are not necessary to gain/maintain trademark rights.
 Use in commerce - aka what Abloh is doing here - is, in fact, how brands gain trademark rights.

-And to be frank, given that Ahloh's mark - the quotations around a word or words - is not inherently distinctive … at all (aka the quotation marks are not automatically, on its own capable of identifying the source of an Off-White product ... because quotation marks primarily have other uses within the English language and have for many decades), he will have to achieve "secondary meaning" in the minds of consumers before any such rights can occur.
+And to be frank, given that Ahloh's mark - the quotations around a word or words - is not inherently distinctive … at all (aka the quotation marks are not automatically, on their own, capable of identifying the source of an Off-White product ... because quotation marks primarily have other uses within the English language and have for many decades), he will have to achieve "secondary meaning" in the minds of consumers before any such rights can occur.
 And that is no small feat.

 Secondary meaning is something that comes about as a result of use of the trademark over time, thanks to the help of advertisements bearing such uses, third party media attention of these uses, etc. Only then will Abloh/Off-White enjoy trademark rights over the mark.
 With that in mind, by actively using the mark and popularizing it in the minds of consumers, Abloh is well on his way to potentially achieving secondary meaning and thus, rights in the quotations as a trademark, regardless of whether trademark applications are filed.]

 As for the theoretical statements that Abloh is making with his use of the quotations, I will leave you to ponder that on your own.